-Society for Music Theory, Annual Meeting, held jointly with AMS, Nashville, TN.
+American Musicological Society, Annual Meeting, Nashville, TN.
 Panel entitled “Fisk University: On Black Musical Heritage, Leaders, and Legacies.”
 Lecture/recital on the solo cello works of Arthur Cunningham and Gary Powell Nash, two figures from the legacy of Fisk University.

 Association for the Study of Nationalities Annual Meeting, Columbia University, New York, NY.
 Paper entitled “Reexamining Rubinstein, Serov, Stasov and the Struggle for a National Musical Identity in 19th-Century Russia.”

 Invited Guest Lecturer, Emory University, Atlanta, GA.
 Talk entitled “Demystifying Scriabin the Mystic: a Harmonic and Theosophic Journey.”

 Participant in the College Music Society’s Summer Institute on the Pedagogies of World Music Theories, University of Colorado, Boulder, CO.

 AMS/SMT Annual Meeting, Los Angeles.
 Paper entitled “Collision in Time: Musical Changes in Reality Rap.”

 Research and Co-Chair of the National Symposium of Multicultural Music at the University of Tennessee, Knoxville, TN.
 Review paper proposals, correspond with all potential participants, and coordinate and chair paper-presentation sessions.